Women’s Health

 Fibroids

-Affecting one in five women over the age of 30, fibroids can cause heavy and painful periods as well as impacting on fertility.
-For some women, fibroids can be extremely painful and, in some cases, the bleeding can lead to anemia.
+A common women’s health issue, fibroids affect one in five women over the age of 30.
+Fibroids can cause heavy and painful periods as well as impact on fertility.
+For some women, fibroids can be extremely painful, and, in some cases, the bleeding can lead to anaemia.

 The medical term for fibroids is myomas.
-These are growths that are non- cancerous and grow in or on the muscular wall of the womb known as the myometrium.
-The numbers and sizes of fibroids can vary, some being as small as a pea and others can grow to the size of a seven or eight month old foetus.
+These are non-cancerous growths that can be found in or on the muscular wall of the womb, known as the myometrium.
+The numbers and sizes of fibroids can vary, some being as small as a pea, and others growing to the size of a seven or eight-month-old foetus.

 Fibroids are given different names depending on where and how they grow: